thecavemanlogic/GameCMS/tutorials.md

 Learn how to run a contest.

 ## [How to Create a Game Script](tutorial_gamescript.md)
-Learn how to create a game script.
+Learn how to create a simple game script.
 For this tutorial you will learn how to create a basic Rock, Paper, Scissors game.